Tutoriels Backend

 Regardless of the number of pages, the main.js file will always be the same size.

-Launching the site that loads the main.js file will always be done at the same speed.
+The site that loads the main.js file will always launch at the same speed.

 Child Routes